 Land Use/Land Cover Classification – Data Processing

-Preprocessing and projection of the images was unnecessary for this project since Google Earth Engine provides a simplistic platform in which top of the atmosphere (TOA) images are extracted from USGS and automatically projected onto the base map.
+Preprocessing and projection of the images was unnecessary for this project since Google Earth Engine (GEE) provides a simplistic platform in which top of the atmosphere (TOA) images are extracted from USGS and automatically projected onto the base map.
 Images were cropped to the extent of the RapidEye imagery and cell size resampled to 30 meters.
 Additionally, images were filtered to remove any ‘null’ value pixels.

 Land Use/Land Cover Classification – Data Analysis

-The Google Earth Engine (GEE) platform, using maximum entropy and random forest classification methods, was utilized to produce land use and land cover (LULC) maps.
+The GEE platform, using maximum entropy and random forest classification methods, was utilized to produce land use and land cover (LULC) maps.
 While GEE is a user-friendly software, some knowledge of JavaScript or Python language is necessary to utilize the platform to its full potential.
 Provided scripts from GEE’s guide were modified for use to produce the LULC maps.
 Review and refinement of the vector data created during the fall 2015 term for the water, urban or bare land, forest, crop, and pasture categories was performed and training sites increased from 20 per category to 30 sites per category.
 GEE could then access the dataset through Google Fusion Table.
 For the years 2010 and 2016, a total of 30 training sites for each category were drawn using the GEE platform directly.
 The increase to 30 training sites for each category was chosen in order for the results of each classification to be statistically significant and to improve overall classification accuracy.
-Classes were identified by referencing a combination of high-resolution imagery and ABES plot classes ground truth data.
+Classes were identified by referencing a combination of high-resolution imagery and Agroforestry for Biodiversity and Ecosystem Services (ABES) plot classes ground-truth data.
 Various band composites enabled the visual distinction between closely related classes.
 LULC maps were also created for the 2016 RapidEye 5m resolution imagery to use in the accuracy assessment.
 After the best training sites were drawn, a supervised classification was performed through a modified script for each method.

 Accuracy Assessment – Percent Similar